-Nipple lubrication and locking — this is one of those subjects that arouses a little too much passion.
-All the methods have merit, after all quality hand built wheels are not falling apart at every turn.
-I like to think I’ve tried most methods and can make up my own mind based on what smooths my process and perfects my product.
+Nipple lubrication and locking is a subject that arouses a little too much passion.
+Most methods have merit — after all wheels aren’t falling apart at every turn.
 In the past I’ve used linseed oil, different brands of anti-seize, grease, Wheelsmith SpokePrep, light oil, heavy oil and DT Spoke Freeze.

-Products such as linseed oil and SpokePrep combine lubrication and thread locking into one.
-My preference is to separate these functions.
-With an oil lubricant, I can add more during the build if I feel it’s required.
-I don’t allot a specific amount of time to complete a wheel rather I let the wheel tell me when it’s done.
-A longer build may call for more oil.
-That said my preference is for a heavier oil over a lighter one.
-A heavier oil stays put better.
-To ensure total lubrication I immerse nipples in Phil Tenacious Oil for 24 hours before building.
-(Yeah it can be messy but whatevs.)
+Products such as linseed oil and SpokePrep combine lubrication and thread locking in one.
+That’s convenient but I prefer to separate these functions.
+With an oil lubricant, I can add more during the build if I feel it’s needed.
+If you let the wheel tell you when it’s done, then some builds will take longer than others.
+And sometimes I have to leave a wheel and finish it later.
+With oil it’s no problem.
+My preference is for a heavy oil over a lighter one since heavy oil is more likely to stay where you put it.
+To ensure total lubrication I submerge my nipples oil, which is messy but effective.

-For the sake of completeness there are other thread locking strategies.
-You can use a bit of glue on the nipple but I recoil at anything that prevents future adjustments.
-Now you can buy locking nipples too.
-In some cases these just have lubricant-lockers pre-applied.
-In other cases, such the Sapim Secure Lock product, nipples are manufactured with deformed threads that cause friction and prevent unwinding.
+There are other thread locking strategies but I reject them for one reason or another.
+You can use a bit of glue on the nipple but at the risk of preventing future adjustments.
+You can buy self-locking nipples.
+In some cases these have thread lock compound pre-applied.
+In other cases, such as the Sapim product, nipples are manufactured with deformed threads that cause friction and prevent unwinding.
 A neat idea but increasing friction can induce windup during the build.

 Nipple seat lubrication

 It’s also important to prepare the nipple seat for building.
 On a rim with eyelets I use a drop of light oil.
-On a rim without eyelets, which I prefer, I first deburr the nipple seat with a light touch from a Hozan tapered reamer.
+On a rim without eyelets, which I prefer, I first deburr the nipple seat with a light touch from a handheld drill bit.
 Then I lubricate the area with a small amount of grease.
 These steps help nipples turn freely and reduce the possibility of damage from friction during wheelbuilding.

 RECENT TWEETS →